Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

 To obtain a diverse set of real-world auto-tuning cases for evaluation, we use the four auto-tuning applications described in \cref{subsec:evaluation_setup_benchmark} on a diverse set of six GPUs from the DAS-6~\cite{DASMediumScaleDistributedSystem} and LUMI~\cite{LUMIsupercomputer} supercomputers, resulting in 24 unique auto-tuning search spaces.
-For a fair evaluation, the LLaMEA optimization algorithm feedback loop uses a training set of twelve search spaces resulting from the four applications on the AMD MI250X, Nvidia A100, and Nvidia A4000, and the test set consists of twelve search spaces resulting from the four applications on the AMD W6600, AMD W7800, and Nvidia A6000.
-These search spaces have been exhaustively explored to allow efficient evaluation using simulation, as described in \cite{willemsenTuningTheTuner2025} and provided for public use by the authors.
+The generation phase aims to discover robust heuristic strategies for a class of auto-tuning problems using a representative benchmark set, consistent with standard practice in optimizer design.
+For fair evaluation, the LLaMEA optimization algorithm feedback loop uses a training set of twelve search spaces resulting from the four applications on the AMD MI250X, Nvidia A100, and Nvidia A4000, and the test set consists of twelve search spaces from the four applications on the AMD W6600, AMD W7800, and Nvidia A6000.
+Even when evaluating the same kernels across GPUs, the resulting search spaces differ substantially due to hardware-specifics~\cite{luratiBringingAutoTuningHIP2024}, ensuring that performance reflects robustness across diverse tuning landscapes rather than memoization of specific configurations.

+As a result, the generation cost is incurred only once, after which the cost is quickly amortized across many runs, as described in \cite{willemsenTuningTheTuner2025}.
+Optimizer evaluation is accelerated by leveraging these pre-exhaustively explored search spaces, allowing simulation rather than recurring recompilation and kernel execution.
+This reduces evaluation time for a candidate optimizer to seconds or minutes rather than hours or days.
 The evaluation of this work is conducted on the A4000 nodes of DAS6.
 The nodes in DAS-6 have a 24-core AMD EPYC-2 7402P CPU and 128 GB of RAM.